calebjmatthews/endless-desert/concept.md

     -  Perfumes/other products are created by account-specific combinations of extracts.
     -  Extract types include: Sweet (pink), Sour (green), Bitter (purple), Brackish (dark blue), Savory (orange), Spicy (red), Cooling (light blue), Herbal (green), Earthy (shining yellow), Fungal (shining purple), Rich (shining green), Airy (shining blue)
   - Somewhat hidden overall goal is to find the secret of undoing death, the quest for which cannot be tainted by killing.
 There could be a previous explorer (or duo?) who searched for the secret, and an elusive beast that has to willingly give you its eye.
-  - Temporary settlements can be made in the Dreaming, last 24 hours (?) before evaporating and allowing the player to claim one single resource.
+  - Temporary settlements can be made in the Dreaming (the River of Pearls?), last 24 hours (?) before evaporating and allowing the player to claim one single resource.
     - These can have unusual resources, such as iron or wood.
     - They can also be unusually small or large.
     - Some way to apply extreme benefits, often with drawbacks.
 These could include: